talitore/lh3/docs/plan.md

 - Store Zod schemas in `app/frontend/ZodSchemas/`.
 - Create reusable form components if patterns emerge.
-- Ensure `current_user` helper is available in Inertia props.
+- The controller makes `current_user` available to Inertia props, while `Current.user` is used for model and service logic.

 ### Testing